msk-access/biometrics/docs/minor-contamination.md

 All analyses output a CSV file containing the metrics for each sample.
 An interactive bar graph can also optionally be produced by supplying the `--plot` flag.
 These outputs are saved either to the current working directory or to a folder you specify via `--outdir`.

 ##### CSV file
-The CSV file contains metrics for each pair of samples compared (one on each line).
-Table 1 below provides a description on each column.
+The CSV file contains metrics for each pair of samples compared (one per line).
+The table below describes each column in the CSV output:

 | Column Name | Description |
 | :--- | :--- |